survivejs/webpack-book/README.md

 > **IMPORTANT!** If you want to support the development of this book, you can [purchase a copy at Leanpub](https://leanpub.com/survivejs-webpack).
 A part (~30%) of the proceedings will go directly to the author of Webpack to support its development.

 Webpack, a module bundler, solves a significant problem for web developers.
 It can be daunting to learn but once you grok it, life gets easier.
-The purpose of this guide is to make it easier to pick up the tool while learning more advanced techniques as well.
+The purpose of this book is to make it easier to pick up the tool while learning more advanced techniques as well.
+You can [read the book online](http://survivejs.com/webpack/introduction/).

 ## How to Use This Repository?